Certified Respiratory Therapist Jobs in USA with Visa Sponsorship

 Do respiratory therapists get approved for H-1B visas?

-Yes, respiratory therapists regularly receive H-1B approval since the role qualifies as a specialty occupation requiring specialized knowledge in respiratory care, ventilator management, and patient assessment.
+Yes, respiratory therapists regularly receive H-1B visa approval since the role qualifies as a specialty occupation requiring specialized knowledge in respiratory care, ventilator management, and patient assessment.
 The healthcare shortage strengthens the case for specialty occupation requirements.

 Can I get green card sponsorship as a respiratory therapist?